-- 8.5 Recognising that residential estate agencies, property brokers and valuation companies do not differentiate various management levels, residential estate agencies, Brokers and valuation companies in the sector commit to achieve the following targets from the effective date of the sector code. - 8.5.1 50% Black practitioners as a percentage of total practitioners - 8.5.2 50% Black female practitioners as a percentages of total practitioners - 8.5.3 35% Black people in management as a percentage of total Management. - 8.5.4 18% Black women in management as a percentage of total Management - 8.6 The stakeholders acknowledge that, on the issuing of the Code of Good Practice 300 on Employment Equity, the charter council has: - 8.6.1 Considered the extent to which the targets or weightings in respect of employment equity in Code 300 exceed those specified in this charter, and accordingly the lower targets and/or weightings in this charter have been aligned on the basis of sound economic principles; and
+- 8.6 Recognising that residential estate agencies, property brokers and valuation companies do not differentiate various management levels, residential estate agencies, Brokers and valuation companies in the sector commit to achieve the following targets from the effective date of the sector code. - 8.6.1 50% Black practitioners as a percentage of total practitioners; - 8.6.2 35% Black female practitioners as a percentages of total practitioners; - 8.6.3 35% Black people in management as a percentage of total Management; - 8.6.4 18% Black women in management as a percentage of total Management ; - 8.6.5 30% Black people in administration as a percentage of total administrators; and - 8.6.6 40% Black female in administration as a percentage of total administrators.